Smyrna, Georgia

 Smyrna is a city in Cobb County, Georgia, United States.
 It is located northwest of Atlanta, and is in the inner ring of the Atlanta Metropolitan Area.
-It is included in the Atlanta-Sandy Springs–Alpharetta MSA, which is included in the Atlanta–Athens-Clarke–Sandy Springs CSA.
+It is included in the Atlanta–Sandy Springs–Alpharetta MSA, which is included in the Atlanta–Athens-Clarke–Sandy Springs CSA.

 From 2000 to 2012, Smyrna grew by 28%.
 Historically it is one of the fastest-growing cities in the state, and one of the most densely populated cities in the metropolitan area.
 In the 2020 Census, Smyrna's population was 55,663.

 Smyrna was ranked #44 in Money's 2018 survey of "The Best Places to Live in America" for balancing economic growth, affordability, and quality of life.

+In 2025, Smyrna was ranked #5 Best Place to live in Georgia, and #158 Best Place to Live in the Country according to U.S. News.

 History

+Cherokee Indians live in the area.

 Pioneers began settling the area in 1832.
 By the late 1830s, a religious encampment called Smyrna Camp Ground had become a popular travel destination and was well known throughout Georgia.
-It is a Greek name for the Biblical city of Smyrna, modern day Izmir in Turkey, the home of the Christian martyr Polycarp.
+It is a Greek name for the Biblical city of Smyrna, modern day İzmir in Turkey, the home of the Christian martyr Polycarp.
 After the completion of the Western and Atlantic Railroad in 1842, the area began to grow.
 It was known by several names until 1872—Varner's Station, Ruff's Siding, Neal Dow, and Ruff's Station.
 The city was incorporated with the name Smyrna in 1872.

 Two Civil War battles occurred in the area, the Battle of Smyrna Camp Ground and the Battle of Ruff's Mill, both on July 4, 1864.
 The area's businesses, homes, and 1849 covered bridge (since rebuilt and still in use today) were burned by Sherman's troops.

 The nearby Bell Bomber plant that produced B-29 bombers during World War II was reopened by Lockheed in 1951, and became a catalyst for growth.
 The city's population grew during the next two decades, from 2,005 in 1950 to almost 20,000 by 1970.